Superintendent Reflects on Value of TCU

 The Value of TCU

 Chadwell began teaching in 1993 and earned a Master of School Administration in 1996.
 He waited until the doctorate in educational leadership program was approved at TCU and earned his Doctor of Education in 2010—the same year he joined Eagle Mountain Saginaw ISD as superintendent.
 Over his 23-year career, he has received a Fulbright Scholarship to study in Altötting, Germany; High School Principal of the Year by the Texas Association of Secondary School Principals; Texas Educational Theatre Association Administrator of the Year; and Career and Technology Association of Texas – Area 2 Administrator of the Year.

 He always had a drive for leadership, realizing early on that he wanted to become a superintendent.
 He credits TCU for developing him into the leader he always wanted to be.

 “There is not a week that goes by that I don’t think about how fortunate I was to be in the School of Education at TCU,” Chadwell said.
 “I couldn’t do what I am doing now without what I learned and experienced in my programs.”

 Learning to Lead

 He said his experiences at TCU and in local schools prepared him for the challenges of leading a district and facilitating organizational change.
-His current focus is EMS ISD’s Strategic Plan, Aspire 2022, and bringing the school community together.
+His current focus is his district’s Strategic Plan, Aspire 2022, and bringing the school community together.
 Despite earning many accolades, he said working on the plan is a career high because it’s not about him.
 After serving as a teacher, coach, principal, executive director for instruction and deputy superintendent, he still identifies as a teacher with administrative responsibilities.

 “I believe that teachers that are developed like I was are able to apply learning to everything they do and be leaders in their organizations,” he said.